liesislukas/hook-use-url/readme.md

 `npm i hook-use-url`

+> Tiny lib to easily use URL inside ReactJS App with React Router v6

-Tested with react-router v6 and ReactJS v18
+_Tested with react-router v6 and ReactJS v18_

 ## Overview